Does the World Need Another Data Tool?

 I ask myself this question more often than I'd like to admit.

 There are over 400 companies in the "modern data stack" landscape.
-BI tools, ETL platforms, data warehouses, analytics engines, visualization layers, orchestration frameworks — you name it, someone's funded it.
+BI tools, ETL platforms, data warehouses, analytics engines, visualization layers, orchestration frameworks.
+You name it, someone's funded it.
 The data tooling market is worth tens of billions of dollars and growing.
 The last thing it seems to need is another entrant.

 And yet, here I am, building one.
 So either I'm delusional, or the question itself is wrong.